Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Baselines, learning dynamics exploration

 \subsection{Committal and non-committal behaviours}

-To provide a complete picture of the optimization process, we analyze the evolution of the policy throughout optimization.
-We start by experimenting in a simple setting, a deterministic three-armed bandit, where informative visualizations are easier to produce.
+To provide a complete picture of the optimization process, we analyze the evolution of the policy during optimization.
+We start in a simple setting, a deterministic three-armed bandit, where it is easier to produce informative visualizations.

 To eliminate variance as a potential confounding factor, we consider different baselines with the same variance.
-We start by computing the baseline leading to the minimum-variance of the gradients, which is $b^* = \frac{\E[R(\tau) ||\nabla \log \pi (\tau)||^2_2 ] }{\E[ ||\nabla \log \pi (\tau) ||^2_2] } $, ~\citep{weaver2013optimal, greensmith2004variance, peters2008reinforcement}.
-This baseline depends on the current policy and would usually be difficult to compute due to the weighted average over all trajectories, but it can be done analytically for this simple environment.
-As the variance is a quadratic function of the baseline, adding or subtracting the same constant $\epsilon$ to the minimum-variance baseline results in the same variance.
-Thus, we use these two perturbed baselines to demonstrate that there are phenomena in the optimization process that cannot be explained by variance.
+We start by computing the baseline leading to the minimum-variance of the gradients for the algorithm we use.
+For vanilla policy gradient, we have $b^*_\theta = \frac{\E[r(a_i) \|\nabla \log \pi_\theta (a_i)\|^2_2 ] }{\E[ \|\nabla \log \pi_\theta (a_i) \|^2_2] } $ ~\citep{peters2008reinforcement, greensmith2004variance} (see Appendix~\ref{app:optimal_baseline} for details and the NPG version).
+Note that this baseline depends on the current policy and changes throughout the optimization.
+As the variance is a quadratic function of the baseline, the two baselines $b^+_\theta = b^*_\theta + \epsilon$ and $b^-_\theta = b^*_\theta - \epsilon$ result in gradients with the same variance (see Appendix \ref{app:var_perturbed_baseline} for details).
+Thus, we use these two perturbed baselines to demonstrate that there are phenomena in the optimization process that variance~cannot~explain.